FxMorin/dateTag-DnsPhishingPrevention/README.md

 **`1`:** Remote File
 **`2`:** Api

-Depending on the method you have decided to use, you will have to specify information:
+Depending on the method you have decided to use, you will have to specify information: (only needed for choosen method)

 0. #### String
    `$dateTagToken = "";`